-By act # 094-0257 of the Illinois General Assembly, the eastern tiger salamander amends the Illinois Compiled Statutes, Chapter 5, by adding Section 85.
+By act # 094-0257 of the Illinois General Assembly, House Bill No. 847 amends the Illinois Compiled Statutes, Chapter 5, by adding Section 85.

 The following information was excerpted from the Illinois Compiled Statutes, Chapter 5.